 Pale white to coffee colored, with purplish, reddish, or yellowish brown spots.

 |Condition at Hatching:|

-- Open-eyed and covered in down, able to leave the nest and feed itself.
+Covered in down, eyes open, able to leave the nest and feed soon after hatching.

 Chukars spend most of their time on the ground, only taking flight for short distances when threatened.
 Their alert and vocal nature make them sentinels for approaching danger, and they have distinct calls for both ground and overhead predators.
 Birds roost on the ground, often tucked under vegetation or a rock.
 Chukars are monogamous and males hold territories during the breeding period.
 Courtship displays often begin with calling by the male and female.
 The male then performs a mixture of poses and behaviors, including tilting his head, turning sideways, pecking at objects, and circling the female, sometimes with a wing held low sweeping the ground.
 The male typically leaves the female after the eggs are laid, though a small percentage of males stay with the family group.
 Chukars are social birds and form family groups called coveys that can grow to include multiple families.
 Unmated adults of both sexes may also form a covey.
 During years of drought, adults may stay in these coveys all year, with only a few individuals pairing up to breed.Back to top